SimonWoodtli/zet/20220206181550/README.md

 ```

 where we have used the publicly available DNS server provided by Google itself.
 (Using this or another public server can be a good trick sometimes if your network is up but DNS is ill; in that case you can also enter it in resolv.conf.)

-Note that there is another file, /etc/hosts, where you can associate names with IP addresses, which is used before the DNS server is consulted.
+> Note: There is another file, /etc/hosts, where you can associate names with IP addresses, which is used before the DNS server is consulted.
 This is most useful for specifying nodes on your local network.

 You could also use the dig utility if you prefer: